givesafe/senior-android-assignment/README.md

 ### `POST https://{URL}/token?email={email}`

 - you will be provided an email address to use
+- endpoint returns a jwt valid for 1h
 - the returned token should be set as Authorization header bearer token for access to all other endpoints.

 #### response